canonical/ubuntu-boards-documentation/how-to/flash-images.rst

        inotifywait --event create --format "%w%f" /dev

 #.
-Plug your microSD card into your machine
+Plug your microSD card into your machine.
+At this point, ``inotifywait``

-#.
-At this point, ``inotifywait`` should exit, displaying the name of a new
+   should exit, displaying the name of a new node under :file:`/dev`.
+For
-   node under :file:`/dev`.
-For example:
+   example:

    .. code-block:: console